miner/roman/README.md

 # roman

-A Clojure library for reading and writing Roman numerals
+Clojure example code for reading and writing Roman numerals

 ## Usage

+Just take the code if you want to.
+It's just an example.

+## License

 Et tu, Brute?

-## License

 Copyright © 2013 Steve Miner